nutenkivinaykumar/01_CPlusPlus/GFG_CIP/OOPS/vid_1_OOP/Definitions.md

     b.
 Control Abstraction - shows the required information about the implementation and hides unnecessary information

       i.
 Abstraction using Classes.
-     ii.
+Access Specifiers.
+Public, Private, and Protected. ii.
 Abstraction using Header files.
-    iii.
-Abstraction using Access Specifiers.
-Public, Private, and Protected.

 **5. Polymorphism**  https://www.geeksforgeeks.org/cpp-polymorphism/
     - One/Same name multiple functionalities.